Browser evidence beyond raw API calls

 Why the browser surface exists

-Browser automation should be the continuation of the same workflow, not a second system you adopt only because the path now touches a UI.
+Browser automation should continue the same verification model, not become a second system just because the path touches UI state.
+The browser page keeps that line auditable.

 Why browser steps matter